takluyver/nbparameterise/README.rst

 This is a tool to run notebooks with input values.
-When you write the notebook, these are defined in the first code cell, with regular assignments like this:
+When you write the notebook, these are defined in the first code cell - or a cell with a 'parameters' cell tag - with regular assignments like this:

 .. code-block:: python